lizardcat/stocksasa/README.md

 ## Features

-- Predicts up/down movement for any stock or index
+- Predicts up/down movement for any stock or index (only 12 are implemented currently but more can be added)
 - Visualizes recent trends and AI predictions
 - Learns from technical indicators + global event flags
 - Export historical data as CSV